Sudha Solutions

 How to Optimize for Answer Engines (AEO)?

-Answer Engine Optimisation (AEO) involves structuring content to make it easily understandable by AI and natural language processing (NLP) systems.
+For a deeper understanding, read our guide on how AEO works in AI search systems.
+Answer Engine Optimization (AEO) involves structuring content to make it easily understandable by AI and natural language processing (NLP) systems.
 Key strategies include:

 Schema Markup: Using structured data to help search engines understand content context.